What is sedition?

 Sedition laws have changed multiple times throughout history.

-While today many may envision sedition as an act that involves violence against the government, sedition laws in the U.S. originally targeted anti-government speech.
+While today many may envision sedition as an act that involves violence against the government, sedition laws in the United States originally targeted anti-government speech.

 That was the purpose of the Sedition Act of 1798, which expired in 1801.
 It allowed the deportation, fining or imprisonment of anyone deemed a threat or caught publishing “false, scandalous, or malicious writing” against the U.S. government, per congressional history.

-By 1918, a new Sedition Act made it a crime to interfere with the war effort underway during World War I, and was used mainly to target antiwar activists.
+By 1918, a new Sedition Act made it a crime to interfere with the war effort underway during World War I, and it was used mainly to target antiwar activists.
 In 1940, the charge of sedition was sharpened under the Alien Registration Act, which made it a crime to advocate to overthrow the U.S. government.

 The charges the 11 accused face today are filed under 18 U.S.C.
 2384, a law that targets not speech, but conspiracy to interfere directly with the operation of the government.

-Sorensen explained that the seditious conspiracy statute goes further than the First Amendment — which does criminalize certain types of speech if it directly incites imminent criminal activity or consists of specific threats of targeted violence — because for someone to be convicted of seditious conspiracy, the defendant must have not just advocated for the use of force, but actually conspired to use force against the U.S. government.
+Sorensen explained that the seditious conspiracy statute goes further than the First Amendment — which does criminalize certain types of speech if it directly incites imminent criminal activity or consists of specific threats of targeted violence — because for someone to be convicted of seditious conspiracy, the defendant must have not just advocated for the use of force, but conspired to use force against the U.S. government.

 “So, really, it’s a distinction between an expression of belief and a threatened or actual use of force,” Sorensen explained.